 CERCLA response actions that are conducted entirely on-site do not require Federal, State, or local permits, but must comply with substantive requirements that are either "applicable" or "relevant and appropriate."
-Wastes collected using actions of CERCLA that are transferred offsite must comply with the CERCLA Off-site Rule as well as the substantive and administrative requirements.
+Wastes collected using actions of CERCLA that are transferred off-site must comply with the CERCLA Off-site Rule as well as the substantive and administrative requirements.
 Off-site actions, however, are not governed by the concept of relevance and appropriateness.
-Pollutant emissions generated from remediation equipment which operate at one location for a minimum of one year must be calculated and reported in the annual AEI.
-The emissions reported from this source category are those produced by the equipment used, and not the vaporization of the pollutants from the site itself.